priya5110/Django-For-Everybody-Specialization/README.md

 Course 3 - Django Features and Libraries

-Pull requests are welcome if there's an error in the solution or wrong answers are provided.
+Pull requests are welcome if there's an error in the solution.

 These assignments form the building blocks so it will be better if you complete the assignments on your own.